Epic interoperability for vendor-neutral patient data exchange

 Using both query-based and push-based approaches, Care Everywhere can receive and display Continuity of Care Documents and several other industry standard document types (including all CDA-based documents).
-We also support the exchange of documents defined in the Consolidated CDA framework required for the U.S.'s Meaningful Use Program (ONC 2015 edition certification criteria).
+Epic's software also supports the exchange of documents defined in the Consolidated CDA framework required in the U.S.'s ONC certification program.

 Build and innovate on top of the Epic system

 Our Interconnect service-oriented architecture (SOA) platform allows services to be exposed as SOAP/XML and REST/XML/JSON over HTTP/S, providing both traditional request/response messaging and asynchronous, queued messaging.
 Our library of open web services enables extensions and connections to support the evolving needs of the Epic community.
-We offer high-level web services across categories including access, accounts, billing, clinicals, diagnostics, identity, imaging, orders, access, patient portals, pharmacy, scheduling, security, and more.
+We offer high-level web services across categories including access, accounts, billing, clinicals, diagnostics, identity, imaging, orders, patient portals, pharmacy, scheduling, security, and more.

 FHIR (Fast Health Interoperability Resources) is the newest HL7 standards framework for data exchange, and we are closely monitoring the evolution of this standard.
 The Epic system currently includes support for a range of DSTU2, STU3, and R4 read, search, and write resources.
 We are continuing to add support for new resources while also updating existing resources to the latest standard.
 Explore our FHIR capabilities or check out our FHIR developer toolbox for more details.

 We offer healthcare organizations using Epic the same tools that we use to develop our systems, as well as training for their developers.
 They can use our web services to create and share add-ons, extensions, and new functionality.
 Feel free to explore our public documentation, APIs, and online testing tools, such as our FHIR developer toolbox.
-If as a developer you'd like access to more sandbox services or technical support, check out our App Orchard developer program.
+If as a developer you'd like access to more sandbox services or technical support, check out our Vendor Services.